The Adventures of Maggie and the Old Man

 He mumbled.

-He slowly got up.
-Every bone in his body aching and muttering cranky words under his breath.
+He slowly got up, every bone in his body aching, mumbling cranky words under his breath.

-He picked up the wood that had gone everywhere and his drill, and walked into the chicken run.
+Picking up the wood, that had gone everywhere, and his drill, he walked into the chicken run.

 The girls had decided it was time to lay their eggs.
 They’d tried to go up their ramp, but they couldn’t, it was on the floor.